Use this pack when you want the shortest honest path into a local coding host.

 ./notesctl run --no-statusat least once so Apple Notes permissions and the first local state record exist. - Run

-./notesctl verifyand./notesctl doctor --jsonso your host is reading real local state, not a first-run missing-state wrapper. - Choose the builder lane that matches your workflow shape: CLI, Local Web API, AI Diagnose, or MCP.
+./notesctl verifyand./notesctl doctor --jsonso your host is reading real local state, not a first-run missing-state wrapper. - Choose the host surface that matches your workflow shape: CLI, Local Web API, AI Diagnose, or MCP.

 Capability matrix